 To meet the housing needs of Kaua'i County, there are various public housing for elderly and families developed with funding or support from federal, state or county resources.
-The following is a list of county-owned or leased land or property that could meet housing needs identified in the plan:
+The following is a list of county owned or leased land or property that could meet housing needs identified in the plan:

-- 1) Kalepa Village I, II, III, IV existing; 180 affordable rental units. - 2) Pa'anau Village I & II existing; 110 affordable rental units. - 3) Kanikoʻo (Rice Camp Senior Housing) existing; 90-unit affordable rental complex for seniors 62 years or older. - 4) Lima Ola 75 acres for workforce housing development; could potentially develop 550 affordable homes of various units types to include single-family detached units, duplexes and small-lot units intended for aging in place; land use commission entitlements have been approved. - 5) Koʻae 11 acres for workforce housing development with 150 units of residential density; site blessing was held in April 2018.
+- 1) Kalepa Village I, II, III, IV existing; 180 affordable rental units. - 2) Pa'anau Village I & II existing; 110 affordable rental units. - 3) Kanikoʻo (Rice Camp Senior Housing) existing; 90-unit affordable rental complex for seniors 62 years or older. - 4) Lima Ola 75 acres for workforce housing development; could potentially develop 550 affordable homes of various units types to include single-family detached units, duplexes and small-lot units intended for aging in place; anticipated groundbreaking for onsite infrastructure of Phase 1, 149 residential lots, in December 2019. - 5) Ko'ae 11 acres for workforce housing development with 150 units of residential density; anticipated completion in December 2020.